Cost & InsuranceAlabama

 References

 1. Alabama Medicaid Agency.
-Maternity Care Program (MCP).
+Maternity Care Program and Nurse Midwife Program (Administrative Code Chapter Twenty-One).
 View source

 2. Alabama Medicaid Agency.
 Administrative Code Chapter Twenty-One: Nurse Midwife Program.
 View source